From The Blog

 Shower Installation – KICA is continuing our efforts to add showers or rinse stations at several boardwalks this year, starting with boardwalk 32.
 Going forward, showers are being included as part of KICA’S designs for all the boardwalks intended to be renovated this year.

 Eagle Point Amenities

 Some improvements suggested by KICA’s Amenities Task Force are underway to make the facility more convenient to members.
 Currently, a bulkhead project is underway to stabilize the bank against erosion.
 Following the completion of the bulkhead project, during Q4, KICA will also install a kayak dock similar to the launch at Cinder Creek.
-A concrete wash pad will also be added to make cleanup easier.
+A concrete wash pad (COMPLETE) will also be added to make cleanup easier.

 Design for kayak and paddlesports storage, as well as a restroom, is currently underway.
 Once the design is completed, it will go to the KICA board for consideration.
 The design project will be completed in Q4.

 Wherever work is underway, please respect the construction sites use detours, and remind your guests to do the same.